hifkiyuda/the-galleria/README.md

 Submission for **Dasar Pemrograman Web** class at Dicoding Indonesia

-- Built using html, css, and javascript
+- Built using HTML, CSS, and JavaScript
-- Using css flexbox to set the layout
+- Using CSS Flexbox to set the layout
-- Already applying semantic html
+- Already applying semantic HTML

-Click here to see it [The Galleria](https://hifkiyuda.github.io/the-galleria/).
+Click here to see it: [The Galleria](https://hifkiyuda.github.io/the-galleria/).